Updated: May 13

 Do you have cystitis symptoms?
-Do you think you have a Urinary Tract Infection (UTI)?
-This blog will discuss how to get your urinary tract infection assessed and treated.
+This blog will discuss how to get cystitis treatment online.

 Urinary Tract Infection (UTI) is also called Cystitis, Bladder infection or water infection.
 UTI is common, particularly in women.
 UTI in men is less common but requires a longer course of antibiotic treatment.